Frasier

-Frasier (/ˈfreɪʒər/) is an American television sitcom that was broadcast on NBC for 11 seasons.
-It premiered on September 16, 1993, and ended on May 13, 2004.
-The program was created and produced by David Angell, Peter Casey, and David Lee (as Grub Street Productions), in association with Grammnet (2004) and Paramount Network Television.
+Frasier (/ˈfreɪʒər/) is an American television sitcom that was broadcast on NBC for 11 seasons from September 16, 1993, to May 13, 2004.
+The program was created and produced by David Angell, Peter Casey, and David Lee (as Grub Street Productions), in association with Grammnet Productions (1995–2004) and Paramount Television.

-The series was created as a spin-off of the sitcom Cheers.
+The show was created as the third spin-off of the sitcom Cheers.
 It continues the story of psychiatrist Frasier Crane (Kelsey Grammer), who returns to his hometown, Seattle, as a radio show host.
 He reconnects with his father, Martin (John Mahoney), a retired police officer, and his younger brother, Niles (David Hyde Pierce), a fellow psychiatrist.
 Included in the series cast were Peri Gilpin as Frasier's producer Roz Doyle, and Jane Leeves as Daphne Moon, Martin's live-in caregiver.
-Dan Butler's role as Bob "Bulldog" Briscoe, a sports talk show host on Frasier's station, was later upgraded from a recurring to main character.
+Dan Butler's role as Bob "Bulldog" Briscoe, a sports talk show host on Frasier's station, was later upgraded from a recurring to main character in some seasons.
+The role of Frasier's ex-wife, Lilith Sternin, was played by Bebe Neuwirth, reprising her role from Cheers.

-Frasier was critically acclaimed, with the series and the cast winning thirty-seven Primetime Emmy Awards, a record at the time for a scripted series.
-It also won the Primetime Emmy Award for Outstanding Comedy Series for five consecutive years.
-A revival spin-off is due to be released on Paramount+ in mid-2023.
+Like its predecessor, Cheers, Frasier received critical acclaim, and is highly regarded in both the US and the UK.
+The series and the cast won 37 Primetime Emmy Awards, a record at the time for a scripted series, It also won the Primetime Emmy Award for Outstanding Comedy Series for five consecutive years.
+A revival series, also titled Frasier, premiered on the Paramount+ service on October 12, 2023.